ldss-project/hexarc/docs/end-user-documentation/index.md

 - **Architecture Module**

   The `Architecture Module` is the core module of the HexArc framework.
-  It defines the main concepts of the [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), providing DSLs to easily configure and deploy services.
+  It defines the main concepts of the Hexagonal Architecture, making the design of services cleaner and providing DSLs to easily configure and deploy services.

   In HexArc, a service is made of two types of components:
-  - `Port`s : the possible perspectives on the business logic of the service, implemented by corresponding models.
+  - `Port`s : the possible perspectives on the business logic of the service, implemented by corresponding _models_.
   - `Adapter`s : the technologies enabled for interacting with the `Port`s of the service.

   To simplify, when defining a service, consider to: